ClinicalTrials.Veeva

 • Has active inflammatory bowel disease requiring immunosuppressive medication or previous clear history of inflammatory bowel disease

-• Has a known history of, or active, neurologic paraneoplastic syndrome
+• Has known history of, or active, neurologic paraneoplastic syndrome

-• Received prior systemic anticancer therapy for their metastatic NSCLC
+• Has received prior systemic anticancer therapy for their locally advanced or metastatic NSCLC

-• Has received radiotherapy within 2 weeks of start of study intervention
+• Has received radiation therapy to the lung that is >30 Gray within 6 months of start of study intervention

-• Active autoimmune disease that has required systemic treatment in the past 2 years
+• Has active autoimmune disease that has required systemic treatment in the past 2 years

-• History of (noninfectious) pneumonitis/interstitial lung disease that required steroids or has current pneumonitis/interstitial lung disease
+• Has history of (noninfectious) pneumonitis/interstitial lung disease that required steroids or has current pneumonitis/interstitial lung disease

-• Has not fully recovered from any effects of major surgical procedure.
-Surgical procedures that required general anesthesia must be completed at least 2 weeks before first study intervention administration.
+• Has not fully recovered from any effects of major surgical procedure

 Trial design